phuse-org/LinkedDataEducation/doc/StudyURI.md

-# Study URI
+# Prologue
-This is a working draft propsoal for creation, management, and use of Uniform Resource Identifiers (URIs) for clinical trial identification.
+This is a working draft proposal for creation, management, and use of Uniform Resource Identifiers (URIs) for clinical trial identification.
 The work was inspired by the PhUSE EUConnect18 paper "Study URI" [[Paper]](http://www.phusewiki.org/docs/Frankfut%20Connect%202018/TT/Papers/TT10-tt09-study-uri-19746.pdf) [[Presentation]](http://www.phusewiki.org/docs/Frankfut%20Connect%202018/TT/Presentations/TT10-tt09-study-uri-pub-19747.pdf) by Kerstin Forsberg and Daniel Goude.
 These recommendations are under development and subject to change.

 You may contribute to this project by branching the Github repository.
-Please send comments and feedback by raising a Github issue.
+Please send comments and feedback by raising a Github *issue*.

 [[Team Discussion of active questions]](StudyURI-questions.md)

-## Problem Statement
+## Introduction
+The concept of unique identifiers for clinical trials is not new, but implementations are inconsistent and subject to change over time.
+The **NCT Number**, commonly referred to as the **ClinicalTrials.gov identifier**, is one of the most widely recognized study identifiers [[ClinicalTrials.gov]](https://clinicaltrials.gov/).
+This number is created after submission and review of the protocol at ClinicalTrials.gov, so it is not available earlier in the development process.
+The European Medicines Agency provides the capability to generate unique identifiers for trials, called the **EudraCT number**, which can be used to look up information in the [European Clinical Trials Database(EudraCT)](https://eudract.ema.europa.eu/).
+There are also repositories for specific countries, as well as multiple databases within the pharmaceutical companies themselves.There is no consistent way to bring this information together for patients, researchers, or regulatory organizations.

+Historically, development of identifiers was driven by the need to identify trials in specific repositories, with the hope of leading to broader usage and application.
+Unfortunately, no one standard exists.
+Multiple repositories contain different types of information about the same trial, and companies maintain their own public and private information.

+The use case for identifiers has progressed beyond the need for locating information within a single data silo.
+Web-based identifiers (URIs) can provide the required unique identifier while also facilitating links between repositories and to other materials both on the public internet and also private information inside a company's firewall.
+This dual functionality greatly enhances the utility of identifiers that use this approach.

+Searching for information about clinical trials on the the web is now commonplace for both patients and researchers.
+In fact, patients and the general public have come to *expect* this information is available online.
+Without a common identifier, multiple searches must be executed using  synonyms (codes, numbers, acronyms) for the same trial.
+For example: `D3562C00096`, `4522IL/0096`, `NCT00240331`, `2004-001741-15`and `AURORA` all refer to the same study.
+Data must be merged from different systems that use these acronyms, often relying in free text fields for study codes and acronyms.
+Current expectations for ease of access to this information are not being met.

+---------  WORK IN PROGRESS ----------------

-The proposal addresses multiple challenges surrounding clinical trial identifiers.
-The concept of a unique identifier for a clinical trials is not new, but implementations are inconsistent and subject to change over time.
-Challenges include:
+This proposal addresses the multiple challenges surrounding clinical trial identifiers, including:

 * **Multiple repositories**

-Information about trials is available in mutliple repsoitories including [ClinicalTrials.gov](https://clinicaltrials.gov/), [European Clinical Trials Database(EudraCT)](https://eudract.ema.europa.eu/), repositories for specific countries, and databases within pharmaceutical companies themselves.There is no consistent way to bring this information together for patients, researchers, or regulatory organizations.

 * **Inconsisent synonyms**

-Mutliple synonyms (codes, numbers, acronyms) are used for the same trial.
-For example: `D3562C00096`, `4522IL/0096`, `NCT00240331`, `2004-001741-15`and `AURORA` all refer to the same study.
-Data must be merged from different systems that use these acronyms, often relying in free text fields for study codes and acronyms.

 * **Difficulty with Lookups**